lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ## Complete the HUD

-Now that we have rendered a text we can add more elements to the HUD.
+Now that we have rendered some text, we can add more elements to the HUD.
 We will add a compass that rotates depending on the direction the camera is facing.
 In this case, we will add a new GameItem to the Hud class that will have a mesh that models a compass.

 ![Compass](compass.png)

-The compass will be modeled by an .obj file but will not have a texture associated, instead it will have just a background colour.
+The compass will be modeled by an .obj file but will not have a texture associated, it will only have a background colour.
 So we need to change the fragment shader for the HUD a little bit to detect if we have a texture or not.
 We will be able to do this by setting a new uniform named `hasTexture`.

 ```glsl
 #version 330